Highland Park Way SW Connection Project

 Proposed Improvements

-To provide a better connection for people who walk, roll, bike, and take the bus between Highland Park and the Duwamish River Trail, we are exploring the following three options.
+To improve safety for all road users and create better connections for people who walk, roll, bike, and take the bus, we are exploring the following three options.

 All options remove the right northbound (downhill) driving lane, which will create space for an improved path, while also calming traffic.
 Narrowing streets reduces overall speeds, and our traffic analysis shows that a single northbound driving lane is sufficient for the number of vehicles traveling in this area.